paich64/C64MEGA65/doc/temp_alpha_bugs.md

 ### System

+* Black screen on startup (while the OSD is still working) when no SD card is inserted (neither internal nor external) - OR - when no SD card is readable for the system.

 * Black screen from time to time on startup (independent if a cartridge is inserted or not).
 Might have to do with wrongly initialized
   $8000 content selection upon boot-up.
 Will be tested with this: